-In addition to student orientation events, Berklee also offers activities for parents and family members.
-You'll have an opportunity to experience Berklee through the eyes of a student, to hear about resources available for your student, and to learn how you can support your student through this transition.
+In addition to student orientation events, Berklee also offers sessions and activities for family members.
+You'll have an opportunity to experience Berklee through the perspective of a student, to discover resources available to your student, and to learn how you can support your student through this transition.

 Family Orientation is optional; however, we strongly encourage parents and families to attend if possible.
 For families who are unable to attend, we offer Family Weekend as another opportunity to visit your student at Berklee during October.

 You and your family will attend Family Orientation sessions while your student attends New Student Orientation sessions.
 While the two programs are separate, there may be some overlapping orientation events that include your student.

 Families who participate in Family Orientation will have the opportunity to learn about Berklee from the people who are here to support your student.
 Families will learn about the student experience, the resources available to your student, and how you can best support your student in having a safe, healthy transition to life as a student at Berklee.